anhvi02/GlintScraping/README.md

   - Sender app password.
 This password is generated from gmail (eg: mmodryzaeyqeseoe)
   - Receiver email
 - The program will send you a message to tell you the setup was sucessful
-5. The prgramm will start to run.
+5. The programm will start to run.
 If the program finished or ran into error, you will receive messages

 -- Author -- Vi Pham
 -- Thank you! --